kornysietsma/sietsma-site/_pages/dr_k_sietsma/2024_translation.md

 Kees was a thinker, but in the pulpit even more a comforter than a thinker, a good pastoral carer also in the preaching service.
 Proof of this can be found in the seven sermons from the book of Job, which he published under the title: _"The Self-Justification of God"_.
 These sermons have the great merit that they are readable; that even those who have not heard the sermons can follow the preacher with enjoyment and edification.
 In these sermons is found a peace for lives that often lack peace and comfort for those who seek the only comfort in life and death.
 Jesus Christ is proclaimed to sinners; man has his own greatness broken, and is brought to face the greatness of Christ and led to worship of Him who rules all.

 It is remarkable that among these 7 sermons from the book of Job, one is about Lord's Day 10 of the catechism[^catechism] (God's providence).
 This is not entirely justified.
-Sietsma often did this - preaching about a chapter of Scripture as though it was a catechism teaching.
+Kees often did this - preaching about a chapter of Scripture as though it was a catechism teaching.
 He was, however,  quite capable of providing a fascinating exposition of parts of Reformed truth.
 He loved that truth and liked to teach it to people.
 In him, besides a good pastoral carer and preacher, there was a good teacher.

 [^catechism]: This refers to the [Heidelberg Catechism](https://en.wikipedia.org/wiki/Heidelberg_Catechism), used for teaching Reformed Church doctrine

-Sietsma also catechised[^catechise] with pleasure.
+Kees also catechised[^catechise] with pleasure.
 He once told me: "It's probably the same for you, I can never finish on time."
-Indeed, once Sietsma got started in response to a question or an objection, he couldn't finish quickly, his answer was elaborate and full.
+Indeed, once Kees got started in response to a question or an objection, he couldn't finish quickly, his answer was elaborate and full.
 He always saw many more sides to a question than the questioner did, and he loved to explore a subject fully.

 [^catechise]: To "catechize" is to teach, usually religion, by means of questions and answers

 He shaped the thinking of many people, seeking with intense interest to influence their thinking and living from the gospel of Christ.
 He could not bear it when someone criticised the catechism.
 He got highly agitated when defending against the idea that everything in the church was too formal, and that one could find more salvation at a revival meeting like the Buchman movement.[^Buchman] He fought back against such ideas decisively; he put it strongly — entirely in accordance with his inaugural sermon — that no Christian had any right to despise the simple work in God's congregation; that it was a denial of the work of the Holy Spirit to carelessly pass by the confession of faith by the young members and talk about all kinds of revivals and house parties with so much fuss.
-Sietsma did not participate in any glorification of ecclesiastical looseness, and contradictions between Jesus and the Spirit.
+Kees did not participate in any glorification of ecclesiastical looseness, and contradictions between Jesus and the Spirit.
 He saw the harmony between Word and Spirit, and he experienced through the Spirit what he confessed within the Church and what he did within the Church.

 [^Buchman]: [Frank Buchman](https://en.wikipedia.org/wiki/Frank_Buchman) was an American Lutheran popular preacher who formed various Christan revival groups in the 1920s and 30s

 He could preach so beautifully in preparation for the Holy Communion.
 He did that with particular love, as he would tell us.
 He was at his peak during the preparation.
 Then the beauty of Christ shone, he demanded decisiveness and faithfulness, but he also knew how to entice as well as lead.
 He did this so lovingly and so well, because the Lord had taught him so well through His Word to understand God's congregation in its uniqueness, in its life, in its weakness and guilt also, because he saw the church of God as the work of the Lord, in which Jesus and the Spirit were in full harmony.

-Needless to say, people also sought Sietsma as a counsellor.
+Needless to say, people also sought Kees as a counsellor.
 In his district he was faithful, hard-working and compassionate.
 His advice was eagerly sought - I will speak later about this in relation to the war period.
 This dedicated man was at ease visiting the sick.
 He was as happy to visit the homes of the poor as the homes of the intellectuals and the well off, though he sought out the latter more than he avoided them.

 Part of the work of ministers of the Word also lies in the Church Council and its committees, often a laborious part.
-Sietsma never shirked this duty, even in Amsterdam through the heat of summer and the cold of winter.
+Kees never shirked this duty, even in Amsterdam through the heat of summer and the cold of winter.
 He didn't speak much, but once he stood up - he liked to speak standing even in the Church Council - he really made himself heard, spoke with speed and urgency and sometimes people had to get out of his way, because of the force of his argument.

 He could tell the truth forcefully, didn't shy away from a sharp word in debate, but when the meeting was closed and matters had been settled, it turned out that this sharp debater was the same friend as before.
 He also knew how to cooperate, he didn't claim to know it all, and could easily accept minor decisions even if he didn't fully agree.
-Sietsma was an excellent colleague, who remained entirely himself and yet gladly listened to others and considered their perspective.
+Kees was an excellent colleague, who remained entirely himself and yet gladly listened to others and considered their perspective.
 He was not at all sentimental, but sensitive; sensitive to colleagues and friends.

 ### Kees the writer

 Kees did not just have talents of teaching and preaching; he was a good writer, and in Amsterdam became an excellent one.
 The modest "Kerkbode"[^kerkbode] of Amsterdam-South benefited from his writing talent.
 For six moths he took turns writing the meditations, fresh and lively pieces with clear scripture exposition.
 He always showed empathy with the congregation, with the diaconal[^diaconal] and other official concerns of a congregation on the edge of a large city.
 But he was particularly noticeable that he was skilled in writing follow-up articles, which in a simple way explained dogmatic and ethical issues for the congregation.
 He was strong in theological expositions; even when he wrote about "burning issues", he avoided polemics, which usually don't bear much fruit.
 Even in such treatises, the pastor and teacher remained in charge.

-[^kerkbode]: The "Kerkbode" was the Church newsletter

 [^diaconal]: "Diaconal" refers to the work of deacons, church officers focused on practical service and care for the needy.